XanaduAI/Xanadu-Quantum-Codebook/nodes/I.13/Lesson.md

 As a final point, in a previous section, we discussed quantum circuit synthesis.
 We now know that $\{CNOT, H, T\}$ is a universal gate set for multi-qubit gates.
-That means we should be able to decompose gates like the Toffoli down into 1- and 2-qubit gates.
-Often, this can be done in multiple ways.
-For example, the following two circuits below both implement the Toffoli:
+That means we should be able to decompose gates like the Toffoli gate down into 1- and 2-qubit gates.
+Often, this can be done in multiple different ways.
+For example, the following two circuits below both implement the Toffoli gate:

 <img src="pics/toffoli-decomp.svg" width="400px">

 <img src="pics/toffoli-decomp_2.svg" width="450px">

 You can see that each of them require the same number of $T$ gates, however the
-$T$ depth is different, as are the number of $CNOT$s.
+$T$ depth is different, as is the number of $CNOT$s.
 The one you would choose if you were implementing a circuit in practice depends on a number of factors, such as how easy it is to perform two-qubit operations in your physical system (if it's hard, better to choose the second implementation since it uses fewer